 Ella is a small town in the central highlands of Sri Lanka.
 Surrounded by jungle, mist and tea plantations, the range of outdoor activities and impressive sights make it one of the best places to visit in Sri Lanka.

-We first visited Sri Lanka 14 years ago on our honeymoon and instantly fell in love with the food, the country and the opportunity to go on safari.
-We are excited to be returning to the Land of Serendipity soon, so we asked some fellow travellers to share their favorite things to do in Ella.
+Our first trip to Sri Lanka was 14 years ago on our honeymoon.
+We instantly fell in love with the food, the country and the opportunity to go on safari for the first time.
+We are excited to have visited the Land of Serendipity again recently, so we asked some fellow travellers to share their favorite things to do in Ella.

 From stunning architectural feats such as Demodara Nine Arch Bridge to easy hikes and world class train trips, here are some of the most memorable places to visit in Ella Sri Lanka.